codypaternostro/RemotePro/docs/getting-started/configuration.md

 ## Conclusion

 You have successfully configured your RemotePro.
 More usage guides and examples are in progress!
+Please check the [video tutorial](../../usageguide/usageguide/#video-tutorial) for utilizing features!